 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

-No prior knowledge required for the Autumn start.
-If you wish to join this Japanese for Beginners course in January, please check your level before enrolling.
+No prior knowledge required if you want to start in the autumn.
+If you wish to join this Japanese evening in January, please contact the short courses office.

 What will I learn?